 - Select a Policy based on the operating system to which you will be deploying the Agent(s).

-- Paste the script from your clipboard into PowerShell and run it.
+- Paste the script into PowerShell and then run it.

 - Connect to your Linux instance via SSH.

 Start bash with sudo or as a superuser account such as root.